jhulcher/breakout_fullstack/README.md

 ## A classic Breakout game with updated physics and old fashioned aesthetics

 - Use left and right arrow keys to move the Paddle left and right.
+Or use a mouse or trackpad.
 - Use the paddle to direct the ball upward to destroy the bricks.
 - Destroy two walls to beat the game, just like in the original Atari 2600 game.